Matching Lexile Measures to Grade Ranges

 - Lexile measures help you measure and forecast your child’s growth on the path to college and career readiness.

 There’s no direct correspondence between a specific Lexile measure and a specific grade level.
-However, there are clearly a range of readers, and you might find it useful to see what the typical Lexile measures are within a given grade.
-In multiple research studies using national samples, we determined Lexile ranges for each grade, provided in the chart below.
+However, there is a range of student abilities within each grade, and you might find it useful to see what the typical Lexile measures are within a given grade.
+We conducted a research study using national samples to describe Lexile ranges for each grade.
+Results are shown in the chart below.
 These reader measures are national user norms.
 Data for these norms came from a large sample of students who were administered tests that reported Lexile measures in the years 2010 through 2016.
 However, please note:

 - The Lexile range shown is the middle 50 percent of reader measures for each grade.
-This means that 25 percent of students in the studies had measures below the lower number and 25 percent had measures above the higher number.
+This means that 25 percent of students had Lexile measures below the lower number and 25 percent had Lexile measures above the higher number.